These are the free resources I use most often:

 Compassion in Dying maintains a website which contains a host of useful information about the difficult, but to my mind extremely important issue of securing – as best as possible – your right to make choices at the end of your life.
 You can download an extremely good template to generate your own advance decision to refuse medical treatment (and to see why you would be well advised to, you need only read the case of W v M).

-Under the auspices of Phil Fennell and Lucy Series, Cardiff Law School has started a much-needed project to examine how the Court of Protection actually works when it comes to making decisions relating to health and welfare (full disclosure: I am on the advisory group).
+Under the auspices of Phil Fennell and Lucy Series, Cardiff Law School did some much-needed work to examine how the Court of Protection actually works when it comes to making decisions relating to health and welfare (full disclosure: I was on the advisory group).
 To accompany the project, and also to fulfil their remit of improving public knowledge of the Court, the team have set up a site which has a host of useful resources about the CoP and the MCA 2005.

 The Essex Autonomy Project is a research and knowledge-exchange initiative based in the School of Philosophy and Art History at the University of Essex, under the auspices of Wayne Martin.
 The site includes some extremely thought-provoking resources upon the real meaning of autonomy in the context of mental capacity law.

-I would also recommend the site of the Centre for Mental Health and Incapacity Law, Rights and Policy, an initiative directed by Jill Stavert at Edinburgh Napier University.
+I would also recommend the site of the Centre for Mental Health and Capacity Law, an initiative directed by Jill Stavert at Edinburgh Napier University.
 As this project continues to develop, it will serve as an extremely useful resource for the promotion of cross-disciplinary conversations in Scotland and – I would hope – insights for practitioners in England and Wales from an ‘advanced’ jurisdiction that takes in some ways a radically different approach to mental capacity law.

-The Mental Disability Advocacy Centre in Budapest is an organisation that does astonishing work in a range of settings up to and including before the European Court of Human Rights in promoting the rights of those with learning disabilities and mental illness in Eastern Europe, and their site has a very useful collection of resources on European and international law and norms.
+Validity (formerly the Mental Disability Advocacy Centre) is an organisation that does astonishing work in a range of settings up to and including before the European Court of Human Rights in promoting the rights of those with learning disabilities and mental illness in Eastern Europe, and their site has a very useful collection of resources on European and international law and norms.

 The Coma and Diseases of Consciousness Centre, led by Professors Jenny and Celia Kitzinger, is the project of a multi-disciplinary group of researchers exploring the cultural, ethical, legal, social and historical dimensions of prolonged disorders of consciousness: coma, the vegetative and the minimally conscious state.
 Amongst the really important and useful resources on their site is an online resource for family members of those in vegetative and minimally conscious states, which is just as helpful for legal and clinical practitioners.